Paribus Review: Is it a legit service that can save you money?

-In a recent post on money management, I discussed how an app called Trubill helps you locate all your monthly subscriptions that you’re currently paying for, and even facilitate the cancellation process.
+In a recent post on money management, I discussed how an app called Trubill helps you locate all the monthly subscriptions that you’re currently paying for, and even facilitates the cancellation process.
 Well today, we’re going to look at my Paribus review, which is also a must-have service for all online shoppers.
 Now keep in mind, if you’re ordering services such as Sun Basket or Stitch Fix, you won’t have them covered in the list of merchants that Paribus’ service works with.

-> What does Paribus do?
+What does Paribus do?
 They keep track of your online purchases, and if they notice that a merchant has dropped the price of an item you’ve recently purchased, Paribus will attempt to get a refund of the difference from the merchant.

 Wait, what?
 Do merchants honor such refunds?
 Yes, they do!
 Let’s take a look at an example of such a policy:

 These are just two of the many giant retailers that offer such a refund in the circumstance that a previously purchased item is marked down.

 While anyone can take advantage of these policies, it is tedious work to constantly re-check all your previous purchases to see whether or not you’re eligible for a refund.
 This is where Paribus comes in – their software will continuously check online prices for you, and in the event that a price drop does occur, they will automatically request a refund for you!

 Heck, companies such as Paribus have been so effective with their automated software that in 2015, Amazon has stopped offering refunds for price changes.
 But don’t fret, there is still a way for you to get a refund from Amazon through other means that we will cover later in this article.

 Let’s begin by signing up for Paribus, if you click here, you’ll head over to their official homepage where you may sign up.